Varundcod006/DSA/LinkList/README.md

 - The Size Of The Pointer :  As The Pointer The Memory Addresses, There size is indipendent of the type of the data they are pointing them
 - The Size Of Pointer Only Depends On System Architechture

+- # 2 Link-List Overview :
+ this is a Linear Data structure Wich is Store in contiguos memory
+ - structure of link

+ struct Node{
+    int data;
+    struct node *next;
+ }